Fruity Flapjack Recipe

 Method

 1. Preheat oven to 180C.
-Stew the apples gently in a lidded saucepan until soft.
+Stew apples gently in a lidded saucepan until soft.

 2. Meanwhile, measure and mix together all your dry ingredients.

-3. Mash the apples when soft and cooked through, then add the butter, honey and vanilla and heat through gently until just melted.
+3. Mash the apples when soft and cooked through.
+Add the butter, honey and vanilla and heat through gently until just melted.

 4. Mix together the wet and dry ingredients in a large bowl.
-Bonus points if you can rope in a cute helper, see the picture for an example!
-If the mixture’s too dry, add in a splash of milk.
+Bonus points if you can rope in a cute helper!
+If the mixture’s too dry add in a splash of milk.

 5. Lightly grease or line an 8″ x 13″ (20 x 33cm) tin with greaseproof paper.
-After that, tip in the mixture and press down with a fork.
+Tip in the mixture and press down with a fork.

-6. Pop it into the oven and bake for around 20 minutes until golden brown and firm in the middle.
+6. Bake for around 20 minutes until golden brown.
 Leave to cool in the tin.

-7. After the flapjack is cool, cut into approximately 18 bars, depending on what size you like.
-The original recipe says to cut it into 9 bars, but I think that’d be far too big, especially for kids.
+7. Once cool, cut into bars.
+This makes around 14 – 20 bars depending on what size you like.
+The original recipe says 9 bars but I think that’d be far too big, especially for kids.
 Store in an airtight container for 2-3 days.
 Enjoy with a cup of tea!

 • Replace 100g of oats with a plain cereal such as “Shreddies”.